EMDR Therapy for Children and Teens

 EMDR for children may also incorporate several different therapeutic modalities that encourages them to be more aware of their thoughts, feelings, and behaviors, and core mindfulness skills by creating and imagining calm spaces and increasing their coping skills toolbox.

 How Can Parents Help at Home?

 Parents can help their children by asking open-ended questions, showing non-judgmental compassion, and being open to their child’s process and progress.
 They should remember that what they identify as the most traumatic memory may not be the same as what their child identifies.
 However, many kids will experience mixed up feelings during the phases, so please allow patience as your child works through the treatment method.

 Celebrate growth and successes and give support for the tough times.
 You will know EMDR is working with your child when you notice a positive change in thought, behavior, emotions, or understanding about events that previously aroused negative emotions of anxiety, shame, or depression.

-Interested in EMDR Therapy For Children in Macon, Alpharetta, or Hiram, GA?
+Interested in EMDR Therapy For Children in Macon, Alpharetta, Hiram, or Savannah, GA?